disruptiveplanets/12.422ExerciseCodes/Exercise3/ReadMe.md

 This exercise is to create absortion cross-section of CO2 from using hitran linelists.

-Download.py downloads the cross section.

-Make a folder data--- mkdir data
+Make a folder data in terminal--- mkdir data

-and copy CO2.header and CO2.data into this folder.
-Alread done
+First download linelists using Download.py and copy CO2.header and CO2.data into this 'data' folder.

-Now run AbsorptionSpectra.py
+Now run AbsorptionSpectra.py --- It should produce some graph.

-Try using different line profile to see how they are different from one another.